-The Regional Pacific NDC Hub (hereafter the Hub) will provide a range of technical services to Pacific Island Countries to support the implementation, review and monitoring of Pacific NDCs.
+The Regional Pacific NDC Hub (hereafter the Hub) will provide a range of technical services to PICs to support the implementation and enhancement, review and monitoring of Pacific NDCs.

-The following descriptions of types of services reflect priorities expressed during consultations to date (05.03.18) and will be adjusted to take into account views expressed during the NDC Dialogue and Hub consultation.
+The following descriptions of types of services reflect priorities expressed during consultations to date (19.03.18), including those during the NDC Dialogue and Hub consultation (March 12-14,2018).
 Priorities expressed have been aligned to the NDC Partnership's Value Chain of Services.

-Most respondents suggested that the Hub should focus, during its first year, on the scope within current NDCs and provide focussed, targeted assistance in a number of key areas, rather than trying to spread support too thinly and cover a broader area of services.
+Several stakeholders suggested that the Hub should focus, during its first year, on the scope within current NDCs and provide focussed, targeted assistance in a number of key areas, rather than trying to spread support too thinly and cover a broader area of services.
+Others raised the importance of support for enhancement and review processes and in particular the inclusion of adaptation within the NDC Hub, keeping in mind that revised NDCs would be submitted by 2020.